-If you read my last update, you know that April for me was a mediocre savings month as I had some travel costs for my awesome trip to Nasvhille and May is no different but it’s healthcare costs that are the culprit this month!
-It’s not a surprise as I knew they were coming having visited some doctors in the past few months but the surprise was the actual cost of the trips.
+If you read my last update, you know that April for me was a mediocre savings month.
+I had some travel costs for my awesome trip to Nasvhille.
+May is no different but it’s healthcare costs that are the culprit this month!
+It’s not a surprise as I knew they were coming having visited some doctors in the past few months but the surprise was the actual cost of these visits.

-I hadn’t planned on all these medical expenses when I set my goals for the year so I’ll probably be lagging a bit in those areas but it is a good wake up call to have early in the retirement planning years versus realizing it much later when it’s harder to adjust for it.
+I hadn’t planned on all these medical expenses when I set my goals for the year.
+That means I’ll probably be lagging a bit in those areas.
+Still, this is a good wake up call to have early in the retirement planning years versus realizing it much later when it’s harder to adjust for it.

 Let’s take a look at the gross income breakdown for May.